 A CHANCE TO CELEBRATE

-THIS YEAR WE HAVE SOME WONDERFUL INDIVIDUALS WHO WE HONOR FOR THEIR IMPORTANT CONTRIBUTIONS TO CLASSIC CINEMA.
+EVERY YEAR WE HAVE WONDERFUL INDIVIDUALS WHO WE HONOR FOR THEIR IMPORTANT CONTRIBUTIONS TO CLASSIC CINEMA.
 IT IS OUR WAY TO MAKE SURE WE ALWAYS REMEMBER THOSE WHO PAVED THE WAY AND CONTINUE TO MAKE CINEMA SO DEAR TO OUR HEARTS.

 LEGENDARY EMMY® WINNING AND GOLDEN GLOBE® NOMINATED ACTRESS, COMEDIENNE, AND MUSICAL PERFORMER.